dheerajkrgoyal/learning/notes/java/Java8.md

 () -> { System.out.println("Hello World"); };
 ```

-lambda expression can be only writeen for function interface.
+lambda expression can be only written for functional interface.
 Since functional interface has only one unimplemented method, Java figures out that anonymous function we are trying to write using lambda expression is for that unimplemented function.
 If there are are more than one unimplemented function then Java wont be able to figure it out since we do noy provide function name in lambda expression.

-### So What is Function Interface?
+### So What is Functional Interface?

 Functional interface is the interface which has one abstract method but it can have multiple static and default methods.